Honinb0n/uds-server-simulator/README.md

     Options:
         -e <ecu name>	ecu name: GW TBOX IVI HUT PKE ESP TPMS
         -h                  print this help menu

     Examples:
         ./uds-server-simulator -e TBOX can0
     ```

-2. You can use `cansend` and `candump` from [can-utils](https://github.com/linux-can/can-utils) to send and monitor can bus data.
+2. You can use `cansend` and `candump` from [can-utils](https://github.com/linux-can/can-utils.git) to send and monitor can bus data.

     ![usage2-1](./pic/usage2-1.png)

-    Of course, you can use other socket can tool to send, receive, and even scan diagnostic can data by using [CANDetective](https://github.com/Honinb0n/CANDetective.git).
+    Of course, you can use other socket can tools to send, receive, and even scan diagnostic can data, like [CANDetective](https://github.com/Honinb0n/CANDetective.git "coming soon in a few weeks").

     Have a happy UDS hacking!